This article was originally published on 13/02/2020

 Why is mind mapping important in business?

 Mind mapping is growing in popularity across the world of business.
 It is commonly used in a number of ways: first, people across industries use mind maps to brainstorm and plan projects.
 A large-scale project may seem daunting until you start mind mapping and realise that it can be broken down into chunks that are easier to handle.

 As mind maps are easy to read and process, they can also be used as presentation tools and offer a more dynamic alternative to bullet-point lists.
 They’re great within a team, too, helping you to identify different task areas and quickly assign responsibility.
 That’s why the implementation of mind mapping software is growing.
 Rather than the traditional pen and paper method, computer mind maps allow you to update and change where necessary, and you can share mind maps with your entire team, which helps create a more collaborative process.

 A mind map should include all the topics and subtopics that will be involved in your project.
 It can be as detailed as you want it to be.
 A good idea, particularly if you are new to the world of mind maps, is to keep it simple.
 Keep topic labels limited to one or two words.
 Remember, you are coming up with the skeleton, not fleshing out the details.

-To begin your mind map, start at the centre, with your main topic, then begin branching out.
-Make sure you leave enough space between subtopics to create more, smaller branches.
+Now that we have answered the question, what is a mind map, let’s look at how to create one.
+To begin your mind map, start at the centre with your main topic, then branch out.
+Make sure you leave enough space between subtopics to create smaller branches.
 You never know how many you’ll need, and you might be surprised by the ideas that come up as you continue the process.